qrdate/qrdate/README.md

 ### `createQRDate`

 Create a QR Date spec object.
-Pass the generated `url` property to a QR code generator.
+Pass the generated `url` property that you get back to a QR code generator.

 ```ts
 import { createQRDate, generateKeys } from 'qrdate';